fengyang0317/video_reloc/README.md

     python match.py --data_dir data
     ```

 2. Eval the model.
-The results maybe different from the values reported in the
+The results may be slightly different from the values reported in the
 paper.
     ```
     python eval.py --data_dir data --ckpt_path saving/model.ckpt-(best val ckpt)